-SPRING SEMESTER Credit Hours
+SPRING SEN SPRING SEMESTER

 CJ 201 Introduction to Private Security 3

 CJ 223 Introduction to Corrections 3

-SPA 110 Conversational Spanish 2

 SPC 210 Interpersonal Communication 3

 Science Elective 4

-TOTAL HOURS 15
+TOTAL HOURS 13

-Note: Students seeking a career in Criminal Justice (specifically law enforcement or corrections) are warned that when seeking employment, most agencies will require an extensive background investigation and physical fitness test.
-Students who have been convicted of a felony are generally excluded from employment and students who cannot pass a basic physical fitness test (the physical test used by Illinois police agencies and academies is the Peach Officer Wellness Evaluation Report (POWER) test) will not be hired.
+Note: Students seeking a career in Criminal Justice (specifically law enforcement or corrections) are advised that when seeking employment, most agencies will require an extensive background investigation and physical fitness test.
+Students are required to pass a basic physical fitness test (the physical test used by Illinois police agencies and academies is the Peach Officer Wellness Evaluation Report (POWER) test).
+Students who have been convicted of a felony are typical excluded from employment.